siliconcompiler/siliconcompiler/docs/user_guide/quickstart.rst

 To constrain the design,  we need to also define a constraints file.
 Save the following snippet as heartbeat.sdc.
-If you are not familiar with timing constraints, don't worry about it for now.
+If you are not familiar with timing constraints, don't worry about how this will be used in the design for now.

 .. literalinclude:: examples/heartbeat/heartbeat.sdc